dop/trivia-wiki/Ideas.md

   ((ppcre "aa(d*)" ds))
 ```

-The tests about the first two =a='s are redundant, and should ideally be automatically merged and checked only once.
+The tests about the first two `a`'s are redundant, and should ideally be automatically merged and checked only once.

 ```lisp
 (match str